GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

 **Phase 3: Awarding programs that have successfully replicated and/or expanded**

 Submissions for Phase 3 of this competition are due by October 30, 2022 at 11:59 pm EST.  Only participants who received an award for their Phase 2 submission are eligible to apply for Phase 3.
-The identified Official Representative (individual, team or legal entity) may apply for this phase by submitting an application by email to <HypertensionChallenge@hhs.gov>.
+The identified Official Representative (individual, team or legal entity) may apply for this phase by submitting an application by email to [HypertensionChallenge@hhs.gov](mailto:HypertensionChallenge@hhs.gov).
 The application for Phase 3 of the competition shall meet the following requirements:

 * Entries must consist of PDF files with font size no smaller than 11-point Arial.
 * All submissions must be in English.
 * Solvers must not use HHS or other government logos or official seals in the submissions and must not otherwise give an appearance of Federal government endorsement.
-* Submission details should be sent to <HypertensionChallenge@hhs.gov>:
+* Submission details should be sent to [HypertensionChallenge@hhs.gov](mailto:HypertensionChallenge@hhs.gov):

   * Title the email subject line “Hypertension Competition Phase 3 Proposal”.
   * Email sender (person and email address) must be Official Representative/person of contact for the team.